deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 Transformation Diagrams
 =======================

-The transformation diagram proposed for OMT-G follows the UML notation for the state and activity diagrams and is used to specify transformations between classes.
+The **Transformation Diagram** proposed for **OMT-G** follows the UML_ notation for the state and activity diagrams and is used to specify transformations between classes.
 Even though it is used to specify transformation operations, the transformation diagram still operates at the conceptual representation level.
 This is because both the source and the results of the transformation are representations.

 .. image:: ./omtg/transformation_diagram_1.png
   :class: inline

-A transformation operator adequate for the transformation diagram can basically be any algorithm that manipulates and modifies existing data on the representation of an object.
+A **Transformation Operator** adequate for the transformation diagram can basically be any algorithm that manipulates and modifies existing data on the representation of an object.
 This is often necessary in the execution of complex spatial analysis procedures, in which a given class or set of classes need to be transformed so that they can be more easily compared.

 .. image:: ./omtg/transformation_diagram_2.png
   :class: inline